bomonike/bomonike.github.io/time-services.md

 NEXT: That is not a watch to use on the Southern Hemisphere?

 GNSS (Global Navigation Satellite Systems) is the generic term for several independent constallations from various countries.
-A "Multi-GNSS" receiver can listen to multiple satellite constellations simultaneously, getting fixes from more satellites for better accuracy and reliability:
+A "Multi-GNSS" receiver can listen to multiple satellite constellations simultaneously, getting fixes from more satellites for better accuracy and reliability.
+They are generally at MEO (Medium Earth Orbit).
    * GPS — refers to the US system, the original and most universal (built by Lockheed Martin).
-27-36 satellites at medium altitude provides worldwide coverage.
+27-36 satellites at 20,200 km provides worldwide coverage.
-   * GLONASS - Russia's 24-30 satellites
+   * GLONASS - Russia's 24-30 satellites at 19,100 km
-   * Gallileo - EU's 26-30 satellites
+   * Gallileo - EU's 26-30 satellites at 23,222 km
-   * BDS — BeiDou, China's global system (the "B" stands for BeiDou in Chinese) 36 SVs
+   * BDS — BeiDou, China's global system (the "B" stands for BeiDou in Chinese) 36 SVs at 21,500 km, but also GEO (Geosychonous Earth Orbit) at 35,786 and IGSO.
    * QZSS — Japan's Quasi-Zenith Satellite System, a small regional constellation that sits nearly overhead Japan/Asia-Pacific at high elevation angles, which helps in urban canyons where low-angle satellites get blocked by buildings.
 MICHIBIKI 4-satellite QZSS (Quasi-Zenith Satellite System) constellation in quasi-zenith orbits (QZO) above Japan.
    * IRNSS - India's 5+ satellites
    * SBAS 14-20 satellites